 You are not having a conversation with an examiner across a table — the whole thing happens on a computer.
 This page explains what the speaking exam looks like, what kinds of tasks you face, and what is actually being measured.

-The Dutch B1 Speaking Trainer gives you spoken prompts to answer out loud — the same skill the Spreken module tests.
+The Dutch B1 Speaking Trainer gives you spoken prompts to answer out loud — with a countdown timer per prompt, matching the short (≈20 s) and medium (≈30 s) task durations on the real exam.
 Free, no signup needed.

 Try the free trainer →The Staatsexamen NT2 has two programmes: Programma I (≈ CEFR B1) and Programma II (≈ CEFR B2).
 Both contain the same four components — Lezen (Reading), Luisteren (Listening), Spreken (Speaking) and Schrijven (Writing) — and all four are computer-based.